radixsh/ecs-170-project/README.md

   dimension's mean and standard deviation)

 Next steps:
-[x] Move on to more types of distributions
+- [x] Move on to more types of distributions
-[ ] Train the model separately on different runs, and save only the best one to `model_weights.pth` (currently, it's saving the last run's weights, not the best one)
+- [ ] Train the model separately on different runs, and save only the best one to `model_weights.pth` (currently, it's saving the last run's weights, not the best one)
-[ ] Measure current performance, generate some nice pretty graphs [ ] Sanity-check the model's performance: For a few different queries, graph the samples provided to the model, and overlay both the model's guesses and the true distribution family, mean, and standard deviation
+- [ ] Measure current performance (using some standardized method), generate some nice pretty graphs
+- [ ] Sanity-check the model's performance: For a few different queries, graph the samples provided to the model, and overlay both the model's guesses and the true distribution family, mean, and standard deviation
-[ ] Move on to multi-dimensional data
+- [ ] Move on to multi-dimensional data

 ## Main useful files
 ### analyze_performance.py
-`analyze_performance.py` runs the model saved in `model_weights.pth` on newly generated data 20 times.
-It outputs the average loss over all 20 runs at the end.
-Run this file to test the current model's performance.
+Runs the model saved in `model_weights.pth` on newly generated data 20 times.
+Prints loss per run, as well as average loss over all 20 runs.
+Run `analyze_performance.py` to test the current model's performance.

-### train.py
+### model_pipeline.py
-`train.py` trains a new model based on the hyperparameters set in `env.py`.
-It generates fresh training data and trains the model using cross-validation (we might get rid of cross-validation later, though, because we have theoretically infinite quantities of fresh data).
+Trains a new model using hyperparameters set in `env.py`.
+The model is trained on newly generated data using cross-validation (which we might get rid of, though, because we have theoretically infinite quantities of new data).
 The finished model's connection weights are saved in `model_weights.pth`.
 Run this file to train a new model.

 ## Documentation for supporting files
 ### loss_fn.py